mskr/clustermcml/Readme.md

 ## Code TODOs

+- FIXME: Attempting to write to debug buffer when having reflectance buffer and photon state buffer yields an "out of resources" error on Win10+Nvidia respectively driver crash on Win7+AMD.
+Removing the photon state buffer (~150 KB) makes it work.

 - use all available devices: multiple command queues for multiple GPUs, multiple contexts when adding CPUs

 - consider using -cl-mad-enable, native_log() and other kernel optimizations